 The student may be allowed to continue or return if he or she agrees to take the recommended therapeutic steps.
 If the student refuses to take such steps, or if the disruptive, dangerous, or otherwise unacceptable behavior continues, the university may take action (e.g. student conduct action) to withdraw the student from classes.
 For instance, such action could occur, if in the judgment of the university, the condition is such that the student could not reasonably be accommodated in the academic program; or if the student was threatening to self and/or others; or was seriously disruptive to others or to the university community.

 In such circumstances, the parents of the student and appropriate university officials with a need to know, including academic deans, may be notified because of the potentially serious nature of the situation.
-Questions regarding this policy may be addressed to the assistant vice president for student affairs, director of the Counseling Center or director of Marquette University Medical Clinic.
+Questions regarding this policy may be addressed to the dean of students.